noursaidi/udmi/docs/guides/example_messaging.md

 #### (1) Initial Configuration

-Using the registrar tool, a configuration message is sent based on metadata
+Using the registrar tool, a configuration message is sent to the device based on metadata file

 ```json
 {